Graph Foundation Models: Concepts, Opportunities and Challenges: GNN-based Models

 \subsection{Backbone Architectures}

-Numerous GNNs have been proposed and they have been widely used in various graph-related downstream tasks.
+Numerous GNNs have been proposed and widely used in various graph-related downstream tasks.
 These networks are leveraged for feature extraction, often serving as the foundational components of graph models, commonly referred to as ``backbones''.
 In this subsection, we introduce two advanced GNN backbones: message-passing-based and transformer-based methods.